LashaJaparidze15/LashaJaparidze15/README.md

 # Lasha Japaridze

-Computer Science student at **SETU Carlow**, based in Carlow, Ireland.
+Software Development student at **SETU Carlow**, based in Carlow, Ireland.
 I build full-stack web apps and actually ship them — most of the projects below are deployed and running, not just sitting in a repo.

 **Open to internship & graduate software developer roles.**